szzexpoi/rex/README.md

 4. Requirements for [COCO Caption Evaluation](https://github.com/salaniz/pycocoevalcap), please clone the repo to `ROOT/model`, where `ROOT` is the root directory of our project, and install the corresponding dependencies.

 ### Data
-1. Download our [GQA-REX dataset](https://drive.google.com/file/d/19FRatf3OwUzpELHrhvmmS_EI1P1bu78C/view?usp=sharing).
+1. Download our [GQA-REX dataset](https://drive.google.com/file/d/1tppPRVtiLTwc_oYQw6Q0OvSGFpI8ZCtg/view?usp=sharing).
 The file includes both the raw explanations and converted explanations for model training.
+The explanations correspond to balanced questions in the GQA dataset.
+We also provide the [explanations for all 14M GQA training questions](https://drive.google.com/file/d/1UupJyqbnlTx88Vtggex9MoVuxAw89xnU/view?usp=sharing).
 2. Download the [GQA Dataset](https://cs.stanford.edu/people/dorarad/gqa/download.html).
 3. Download the [GQA-OOD Dataset](https://github.com/gqa-ood/GQA-OOD)
 4. Download the [bottom-up features](https://github.com/airsplay/lxmert) and unzip it.